alpertunga-bile/prompt-generator-comfyui/README.md

 ## Dataset

-- The dataset has 1.983.965 rows of unique prompts currently.
+- The dataset has 2.054.314 rows of unique prompts currently.
 - Process of data cleaning and gathering can be found [here](https://github.com/alpertunga-bile/prompt-markdown-parser/blob/master/CLI/CLICivitai.py)

 ## Models

+- The model versions are used to differentiate models rather than showing which one is better.
+- The v2 version is the latest trained model and the v4 model is an experimental model.

 - female_positive_generator_v2 | **(Training In Process)**
+  - Base model
   - using [distilgpt2](https://huggingface.co/distilgpt2) model
   - Training Loss ~0.47
+  - ~500 MB

 - female_positive_generator_v3 | **(Training In Process)**
+  - Base model
   - using [bigscience/bloom-560m](https://huggingface.co/bigscience/bloom-560m) model
+  - ~1.3 GB

+- female_positive_generator_v4 | **Experimental**
+  - Lora adapter model
+  - using [senseable/WestLake-7B-v2](https://huggingface.co/senseable/WestLake-7B-v2) model as the base model
+  - Base model is ~14 GB

 # Variables